-We believe God is the eternal King of the universe.
+We believe God is the sovereign ruler of the universe.
 We believe He is the life-giver, the law-giver, the creator, sustainer, and governor of the destiny of that universe.
-Further, we believe that He resides in the highest heaven where His will is performed continually, and that He is eternal in existence, and infinite in power, righteousness and love.
+Further, we believe that His throne resides in the highest heaven where His will is performed continually, and that He is eternal in existence, and infinite in power, and love.
 We believe God is spirit and those who worship Him must do so in spirit and in truth.
-We believe God is perfect.
+We believe God is Holy, righteous, and without sin.
 Additionally, we believe God is the God of salvation who created all things and redeemed all things through His Son, Jesus Christ.

-See: Revelation 4; Psalm 90:2; 99:9; 106:5; Jeremiah 32:17; John 4:24; 1:1-4; 5:26; Acts 17:24-26, 28; Isaiah 40:22-28; Isaiah 46:9-10; 1 John 4:16; Colossians 1:12-14; Matthew 6:10; Deuteronomy 32:4
+See: Revelation 4; Psalm 27:1; 55:22; 99:9; John 4:24; 1:1-4; Acts 17:24-26; Isaiah 33:22; 40:22-28; 46:9-10; 1 John 4:16; Colossians 1:12-14; Matthew 6:10; Deuteronomy 32:4

-See: Exodus 31:2; Daniel 5:13-14; John 3:8; 14:15-20; 16:7,13; 1 Corinthians 2:9-16; Acts 2; 4:31; Philippians 2:5
+See: Judges 14:6; Daniel 5:13-14; Luke 24:49; John 14:15-20; 16:7,13; 1 Corinthians 2:9-16; Acts 1:8; 2; 4:31; 5:32; Philippians 2:5; Romans 8:9, 14

-See: Mark 1:14-15; Matthew 24:14; Luke 9:1-2; Luke 10:9; Acts 8:12; 20:25; 28:30-31; Mark 16:15: 1 Timothy 6:14-15;
+See: Mark 1:14-15; Matthew 24:14; Luke 9:1-2; Acts 8:12; 20:25; 28:30-31; Mark 16:15: 1 Timothy 6:14-15;

-See: Revelation 11:15-19; Micah 4:1-4; Daniel 7:18, 22; Revelation 1:6; Isaiah 2:4; 32:18; 35:5-6, 10, 11:6-9; Zechariah 8:4-5; Jeremiah 33:10-11
+See: Revelation 1:6; 11:15-19; 21:4; Micah 4:1-4; Daniel 7:18, 22; Isaiah 2:4; 32:18; 35:5-6, 10, 11:6-9; Ezekiel 11:19; Zechariah 8:4-5; Jeremiah 31:31-33

-See: 1 John 3:4; Romans 3:23; 6:23; Isaiah 59:1-2; Titus 2:14; Hebrews 1:3; Ezekiel 18:4, 20
+See: 1 John 3:4; Romans 3:23; 6:23; Isaiah 59:1-2; Titus 2:14; Ezekiel 18:20; Psalms 45:7; 1 John 2:2

 We believe being born again is a process that begins upon receipt of God’s Holy Spirit (a form of conception) and culminates at the resurrection when God’s children will be raised as incorruptible spirit beings and members of His family.
 At that time, we believe that His children will be like Him and that they will be partakers of His nature.
 This culmination takes place at the last trump when the dead in Christ shall be raised incorruptible.
 We believe that Jesus Christ spoke of this process of being born again and clearly indicated that if a man does not consent to this birth, he cannot inherit the Kingdom.

-See: John 3:1-8; 1 Corinthians 13:12; 15:50-52; 1 John 3: 1-2; Philippians 3:21; Psalms 17:15; 2 Peter 1:3-4; 1 John 3:9
+See: John 3:1-8; 1 Corinthians 13:12; 15:50-52; 1 John 3: 1-2; Philippians 3:21; 2 Peter 1:3-4; Ephesians 3:15

 See: Genesis 1:31; 2:1-3; Exodus 20:8-11; 31:13-18; Mark 2:27; Acts 13:42; 17:2; 18:4; Isaiah 56:2; 66:23; Luke 4:16;

-See: Leviticus 23; Colossians 2:16-17; Exodus 34:18-22; Deuteronomy 16:3-17; Ezra 6:22; Acts 18:21; 20:6; 1 Corinthians 5:7; Zechariah 14:16-19;
+See: Leviticus 23; Colossians 2:16-17; John 7:37-39; Exodus 34:18-22; Deuteronomy 16:3-17; Ezra 6:22; Acts 2; 18:21; 20:6; 1 Corinthians 5:7-8; Zechariah 14:16-19;

-See: Haggai 2:8; Leviticus 27:30-34; Genesis 14:17-20; 28:20-22; 1 Samuel 8:15; Malachi 3:8-10; Matthew 23:23; Luke 16:13
+See: Haggai 2:8; Leviticus 27:30-34; Genesis 14:17-20; 28:20-22; Psalms 50:10-12; Malachi 3:8-10; Matthew 23:23; Luke 16:13

 We believe the laying on of hands is a foundational doctrine of God’s true church.
 We believe that the laying on of hands is designed to convey a special blessing from God upon His children.
 Further, we believe the laying on of hands was practiced in the Old Testament by God’s people as well as throughout the New Testament.
 We believe the laying on of hands is a part of Christian baptism which facilitates the conveying of God’s Spirit.
 We also believe the laying on of hands is designed to set one apart for special use by God.

 See: Genesis 48:14; Acts 6:6; 8:17; 19:6; 28:8; 1 Timothy 5:22; Mark 5:23; 6:5; 16:18; Hebrews 6:1-2

 We believe that although it is impossible for a Christian to be saved by works, works represent a significant role in a believer’s life.
 We believe that God is very concerned with works and that every work will ultimately come into judgement.
 Further, we believe that although a Christian is saved by grace, he or she is rewarded according to works.
 We of the Church of God Restored also believe that works and faith are inseparable.

-See: Ecclesiastes 12:14; 1 Timothy 5:25; Revelation 2:23; 20:12-13; 22:12; Romans 2:6; Matthew 16:27; Hebrews 6:10;
+See: Ephesians 2:8-10; Ecclesiastes 12:14; Matthew 12:36; James 2:21-25; Revelation 2:23; 20:12-13; 22:12; Romans 2:6; Matthew 16:27; Hebrews 6:10;

-See: Matthew 12:31-32; Hebrews 6:4-6; 10:26; Revelation 22:19; Luke 13:1-9; Psalm 37:9-10, 20; Isaiah 66:24; Malachi 4:1-3
+See: Matthew 12:31-32; Hebrews 6:4-6; 10:26-27; Revelation 22:19; Luke 13:6-9; Psalm 37:9-10, 20;100:5; Isaiah 59:1; 66:24; Malachi 4:1-3; 1 Timothy 4:2